UMFsimke/RxYourselfSample/README.md

 # RxYourselfSample
 This is a sample used on presentation of "RxYourself - think big, think reactive"

+# Presentation
+You may find presentation as PDF file

 # Reactive Burgers
 Here you may find Reactive Burgers example that we covered on the meetup: